Quillback rockfish: Description

+The quillback rockfish has a maximum recorded total length of 61 cm and weight of 3.3 kg.

+The quillback rockfish have a head protected by strong spines, the nasal, preocular, postocular, tympanic and parietal spines are present while there are no supraocular, coronal and nuchal spines.
+There are 13 spines and between 12 and 14 soft rays in the dorsal fin with the anal fin having 3 spines and 6 or 7 soft rays.
+The spines in the dorsal fin are very long and the membranes between the spines are deeply incised.

+The overall colour of the body is brown to black broken on anteriorly by yellow to white spotting and glitching extending downwards from the back.
+The colour becomes progressively darker posteriorally.
+The dorsal fin spines are white or pale yellow but may have dark brown or black markings.
+Inn some areas this species shows brown or orange speckling on the head which reaches from the nape to underneath the pectoral fins.

 Biology

 The quillback rockfish is ovoviviparous, like other rock fishes, the eggs are internally fertilized and the mother provides nutrients to the developing embryos.
 They mate in December and the female can store sperm for weeks before it is used for fertilization the larvae are born in April and May in British Columbia and from April to July off Northern and central California.
 There is a lengthy pelagic larval phase which can have a duration of up to two months, before the larvae settle into a benthic habit.
 The juveniles are typically found in shallower waters than the adults.
 This species has been known to live for as long as 95 years and half of the fish are sexually mature at 11 years old.
 The females in the population tend to be older and larger than the males.

 Quillback rockfish are predatory preying on herring, crabs, amphipods, krill and copepods.
 They are diurnal feeders.